sillsdev/gha-ubuntu-packaging/README.md

 #### `source_dir`

-The path to the directory that contains the .dsc file.
-Defaults to the current directory (`.`).
+The absolute path to the directory that contains the .dsc file.
+Defaults to the current directory (`$GITHUB_WORKSPACE`).

 #### `result_dir`

-The path to the directory where the built .deb files get copied to.
+The path to the directory where the built .deb files get copied to, relative to `$source_dir`.
+Defaults to `artifacts`.
-Defaults to `${source_dir}/artifacts`.

 #### `enable_llso`